i-akb25/solar-system/README.md

 Contributions to this project are welcome!
 If you're passionate about space, astronomy, or web development, feel free to fork this repository, make enhancements, and submit pull requests.
 Whether it's refining the visual fidelity, adding more celestial bodies, or improving the educational aspects, your contributions can help make SolarSystem even more captivating. 🛰️👩‍🚀

-## Credits:

-SolarView was created by Bijay Pandey as a demonstration of the intersection between art, science, and technology.
-The project draws inspiration from the wonders of our universe and aims to bring the magnificence of the solar system to your screen. 🌌🎆

-Embark on a mesmerizing journey through the cosmos with SolarView.
+Embark on a mesmerizing journey through the cosmos with SolarSystem.
 Explore, learn, and marvel at the intricacies of our solar system in a way you've never experienced before. 🌠🌌🪐